WahooFitness/slate/source/includes/_authorization.md

 workouts_read	| Access your workout history
 workouts_write	| Update your workout history
 offline_data    | Receive data even when the app is closed

+Please note: If the `user_read` scope is not included the API will return a 403 response.